Glossary of Insurance Terms

 CHFC - Chartered Financial Consultant

 A professional designation given by The American College of financial services professionals who complete courses in financial planning.

 CLU - Chartered Life Underwriter

 A professional designation by The American College of Financial Services for those who pass business examinations on insurance, investments, and taxation, and have life insurance planning experience.

 A federal law under which group health plans sponsored by employers with 20 or more employees must offer continuation of coverage to employees who leave their jobs and their dependents.
 The employee must pay the entire premium.
 Coverage can be extended up to 18 months.
 Surviving dependents can receive longer coverage.
 The employer does not need to offer health insurance to employees that have been terminated for gross misconduct.

-In property insurance, requires the policyholder to carry insurance equal to a specified percentage of the value of property to receive full payment on a loss.
+In property insurance, requires the policyholder to carry insurance equal to a specified percentage of the value of the property to receive full payment on a loss.
 For health insurance, it is a percentage of each claim above the deductible paid by the policyholder.
 For a 20 percent health insurance coinsurance clause, the policyholder pays for the deductible plus 20 percent of his covered losses.
 After paying 80 percent of losses up to a specified ceiling, the insurer starts paying 100 percent of losses.

 Property that is offered to secure a loan or other credit and that becomes subject to seizure on default.
 (Also called security.)